 Summary – How To Use The Stochastic Oscillator

 The stochastic indicator tends to give false signals sometimes.
-Buys should not be taken every time the stochastic is in the oversold region.
+Buys should not be taken whenever the stochastic is in the oversold region.

 Likewise, sells should not be taken every time the stochastic is in the overbought region.